 SR.2 Further information regarding statements in relation to barriers or obstacles to trade

-Various statements intended to limited purpose or use of deliverables (sometimes referred to as “disclaimers”) in relation to barriers or obstacles to trade are included in a number of ISO deliverables.
-Though the wording differs slightly from case to case, they make the point that the deliverable in question is not intended to create barriers or obstacles to trade.
+Various statements intended to limited purpose or use of documents (sometimes referred to as “disclaimers”) in relation to barriers or obstacles to trade are included in a number of ISO documents.
+Though the wording differs slightly from case to case, they make the point that the document in question is not intended to create barriers or obstacles to trade.

 As explained on the ISO/IEC Information Centre, the Agreement on Technical Barriers to Trade (TBT) is one of the legal texts of the WTO Agreement.
 It obliges WTO Members to ensure that, inter alia, voluntary standards do not create unnecessary obstacles to trade.
 Specifically, Annex 3 of the TBT entitled Code of Good Practice for the Preparation, Adoption and Application of Standards (para.
 E) states: “The standardizing body shall ensure that standards are not prepared, adopted or applied with a view to or with the effect of, creating unnecessary obstacles to international trade.”